 - Other bats.

 Do Bats Eat Upside-Down?

 Bats will eat food upside down, but there’s a larger reason bats are so often found hanging upside down.

-First off they are out of reach of many predators, they can easily fly away from this position if need be and it is relaxing.
+First off as they are out of reach of many predators, they can easily fly away from this position if need be and it is relaxing.
 Their claws actually latch on and don’t require energy to hold that position and because they are small their hearts are able to pump the blood throughout their bodies without all the blood rushing to their heads.
 This is also the position that some bats hibernate in.
-Finally, there’s the simple fact that unlike birds, bats have trouble launching themselves into the air.
+Finally, there’s the simple fact that, unlike birds, bats have trouble launching themselves into the air.
 By dropping from branches upside down, bats are able to fly without needing to take off from the ground.

 The biggest threat to humans is not having a vampire bat suck your blood (they don’t suck remember).
 It is very rare for a human to be bitten by a vampire bat.
 The biggest threat to humans is that some bats carry rabies, a viral disease that can be fatal.
-Other animals like raccoons, foxes and coyotes can carry rabies as well as pets like cats and dogs, but most pets have received vaccinations for rabies so it is rarely spread from a domestic animal bite.
-If you have been bitten by a bat it is advised to seek immediate medical attention.
+Other animals like raccoons, foxes, and coyotes can carry rabies as well as pets like cats and dogs, but most pets have received vaccinations for rabies so it is rarely spread from a domestic animal bite.
+If you have been bitten by a bat it is advisable to seek immediate medical attention.